-• To minimise our overall environmental footprint on Bright.
+• To minimise our overall environmental footprint on our natural environment.

 Bright’s beautiful weather and mountainous terrain was the reason our founders made the tree-change to the High Country in the early 2000s.